AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

 - nbgrader is `not secure
   <https://github.com/jupyter/nbgrader/issues/483>`__, because it runs
   the student's code as the instructor.
-Students can do all sorts of bad things with this, and the only way to stop them is to check notebooks yourself before autograding.
 We have a custom-build solution at https://github.com/AaltoScienceIT/isolate-namespace, but it will require manual work.
 This requires a Linux computer.

-  **If you use autograding, contact us first well in advance so we can improve the documentation**
+  **Autograding is not secure right now.
+If you use autograding, contact us first well in advance so we can improve the documentation.**  Autograding is equivalent to accepting arbitrary code from all students and running it *on your own computer* automatically without checking input or outputs.
+Do this at your own risk, but we do *not* offer this as a secure service without our custom add-ons.

 Using git